patobottos/itacademy-react-notes/notes.md

  We can add as many components as we like, and nest one component into another.

 There are two ways to create a React Component.
-One of them, i sto use a JavaScript function.
+One of them, is to use a JavaScript function.
 We call it: *Stateless Functional Component*, and we declare them with a capital letter:

     const DemoComponent = function () {
         return (